Wind and Kite Surfing in Cabarete

 Although one place offers an initial come-on for $20, which is just a trial run on the sand, real lessons in kite surfing don't come cheap.
 For private lessons, you should expect to pay $459 for 3 days (9 hours) or less; $612 or 4 days (12 hours).
 Group lessons can be cheaper; if you have a friend, you can take 3 days (9 hours) for $382 each, 4 days (12 hours) for $510 each.

-Carib Wind Center.
+Carib Wind Cabarete.
 Windsurfing equipment and instruction are offered here, and lessons are generally $30 to $35 an hour; boards rent for $20 an hour.
 A gem of a club, this family-owned business has many repeat clients and is open year-round.
 In the complex is its beach bar, EZE, as well as a retail shop.
 It has all the paraphernalia for surfing and a good variety of sunglasses, including Maui Jim's, and some of the best bikinis, cute miniskirts, and dresses in town.
-Cabarete.
+Calle Principal, Cabarete, 57000.
 809/571–0640. www.caribwind.com.

-Kite Club.
-Kite Club, an International Kitesurfing Organization (IKO) Certification Center, is a fraternal sports club that has multilingual lessons, from beginner to instructor certification.
+Kite Club Cabarete.
+An International Kitesurfing Organization (IKO) Certification Center, Kite Club is a fraternal sports club that has multilingual lessons, from beginner to instructor certification.
+Bow kites, known for their safety factor, are used; radio helmets keep students in constant contact with their instructors.
 Prospective students generally book in advance online.
-Those kiters (and part-time residents) who have their own gear pay inexpensive, weekly dues to belong.
+Those kiters (and part-time residents) who have their own gear, pay inexpensive, weekly dues to belong.
 This covers the use of the beach furniture and the rescue boat if needed.
-Equipment can be rented, too, and the adjacent snack shop is open to all.
-Credit cards are accepted.
+Equipment can be rented, too, and the new store is stock full of the latest kiteboarding equipment.
+Wakeboarding and wake skate lessons are given in the morning on the river.
+The adjacent Kite Club Cafe has healthful, tasty, low-cost meals and is open to all.
+This club has a sister school in Punta Cana.
 Kite Beach, next to Ocean Point, Cabarete, 57000.
 809/571–9748 or 829/650–0448. www.kiteclubcabarete.com.

 Laurel Eastman Kiteboarding.
-Laurel Eastman Kiteboarding School (LEK) is one of the best-known and respected schools, offering a free lesson with certified instructors from 10:30 to 11 am daily.
+One of the best-known and most respected schools in the Caribbean, Laurel Eastman Kiteboarding School (LEK) offers a free lesson with certified instructors, usually from 10:30 to 11 am daily.
 In four days, beginners can learn the theory of the wind and start using the smaller kite trainers.
 It may be exhilarating, but it isn't cheap.
-Four days of lessons (the amount of time it takes to be able to kiteboard on your own) costs $460.
+Four days of lessons (the amount of time it takes to be able to kiteboard on your own) costs about $460.
+Eastman was a pioneer in this sport and among the characteristics students love about "flying high in the sky" with her team is that it's fun and safe.
+She donates time to local charities, such as Mariposa, and teaches those girls involved how to kite.
+Staff dispenses fresh fruit and their knowledge about local marine life.
 Millennium Resort & Spa, Cabarete, 57000.
 809/571–0564. www.laureleastman.com.

 - 80 Degrees: Fodor's Helps You Find Your Best Beach Vacation Spots